IAQ=Indoor Air Quality.

 6. Dehumidifiers and Exhaust Fans.
 The EPA recommends indoor humidity levels between 30 and 60 percent.
 Dehumidifiers and exhaust fans can help reduce high levels of humidity inside your home, thereby helping minimize the growth of mold and mildew.

 Air Care Systems by Price, Inc. hopes that you find one or more of these tips helpful to your particular situation.
-If you have questions about any of the items mentioned, or just want to learn more, give us a call at 479-996-9288.
-We’ll do our best to help your better understand how your family can enjoy a healthier home.
+If you have questions about any of the items mentioned, or just want to learn more, give us a call at (479) 777-2331.
+We'll do our best to help you better understand how your family can enjoy a healthier home.